relector-tuxnix/meg4/docs/floppy.md

 |      4 |     1 | map sprite selector (valid values 0 - 3)               |
 |      5 |     x | RLE compressed sprite indexes of a 320 x 200 image     |

 RLE packets start with a header byte, same encoding as with sprites.
+Indeces refer to sprites (map selector * 256 + index).

 Font
 ----